 Too many nutrients and calories will merely burden a healthy body with extra work in order to digest, process, assimilate and eliminate.
 Too much of a good thing is exactly that—too much!
 Not only is it unnecessary to overload the body with 500 times more calcium than a stalk of broccoli or some other raw food, it can be downright harmful.
 It is not our food that needs to change so much as our thinking does.
 Learn much more about the new paradigm of anti-aging and superior health in my book Quantum Eating.

-People all over the world have lived to ripe old ages (though usually in countries outside of the West) in superior health without (a) ever having access to or even knowledge of superfoods, (b) absurd concentrations of specific nutrients, or (c) “the latest” practices such as consuming massive quantities of pork rinds for protein.
+People all over the world have lived to ripe old ages (though usually in countries outside of the West) in superior health without (a) ever having access to or even knowledge of superfoods, (b) absurd concentrations of specific nutrients, or (c) “the latest” practices such as consuming massive quantities of "performance" shakes for protein.